goldibex/targaryen/docs/chai/README.md

 ## Using Targaryen with Chai and Mocha

-1. Run `npm install --save-dev mocha chai targaryen`.
+1. Run `npm install -g mocha` and `npm install --save-dev mocha chai targaryen`.

 2. Create a new directory for your security tests, like, say, `test/security`.